-Throughout the whole of lockdown and even now we are seeing technology become a more prominent part of our everyday lives, including our healthcare and how we reach out and receive medical advice and treatment.
+Throughout the whole of lockdown and beyond we are seeing technology become a more prominent part of our everyday lives.
+This includes our healthcare and how we reach out and receive medical advice and treatment.
 Patient apps and virtual appointments have become the mainstream, as patients look to avoid packed waiting rooms and maintain social distancing.

-This period has also witnessed the growth of web-based access to advice through the NHS Check your symptoms, telephone appointments and advice offered through the non-emergency NHS 111 number, furthermore video calling, and conferencing became another commonplace way to treat patients.
+This period has also witnessed the growth of web-based access to advice through the NHS.
+Patients have been able to check symptoms with telephone appointments and advice offered through the non-emergency NHS 111 number.
+Furthermore, video calling and conferencing became another commonplace way to treat patients.
 Overall, these remotely accessible services have allowed those who require advice and treatment to continue despite the disruptions and like with many aspects of our lives a new normal is coming into play.
 Does this mean that remote healthcare is here to stay?

-Well, 53% of British patients said they would continue to use technology for receiving healthcare based on their experiences during the pandemic, furthermore, 59% found video conferencing good/excellent for receiving treatment which is important given that 70% were using video calling for the first time.
+Well, 53% of British patients said they would continue to use technology for receiving healthcare based on their experiences during the pandemic.
+Furthermore, 59% found video conferencing good/excellent for receiving treatment.
+This is significant given that 70% were using video calling for the first time.

-Translation of mobile apps allows for non-English speakers to access the same level of healthcare as English speaking patients, furthermore, through the translation of medical apps, non-English speakers can understand their own symptoms and reduce the risk of spreading COVID19, as well as reducing the harm they could cause themselves from going untreated as they are unaware of how to access medical care.
+Translation of mobile apps allows for non-English speakers to access the same level of healthcare as English speaking patients.
+In addition, through the translation of medical apps, non-English speakers can understand their own symptoms and reduce the risk of spreading COVID-19.
+They can also reduce the harm they could cause themselves from going untreated as they are unaware of how to access medical care.
 Translation of websites, instructions and FAQs about patients apps as well as online medical services can further assist in ensuring that medical care is accessible for all.

 Telephone interpreting is available quickly and can be efficiently integrated with already existing systems, which means patients are not waiting for ages for an appointment to be made in order to accommodate and interpreter and instead can speak to a professional immediately to access the care they need.
 Telephone interpreting is already widely used amongst the 999 call handlers as they assist non-English speakers in emergency situations.

-During these unprecedented times, language needs can change and remote services allow for flexible and efficient access to language support to help all patients.
+During these unprecedented times, language needs can change.
+Remote services have allowed for flexible and efficient access to language support to help all patients.
 For example, as face to face appointments may no longer be able to go ahead video appointments allow for appointments to continue with the added benefit of being able to see the patient and being able to communicate verbally.

-Video conferencing allows for multiple professionals to be involved in one call as well as family members also able to be involved, for example, is the patient is a child or requires additional support.
+Video conferencing allows for multiple professionals to be involved in one call.
+Family members can also be involved if their support is needed.
 Video interpreting is easy to use and is an essential service when handling remote appointments with BSL users.

-Overall, while technology has helped to make healthcare accessible during the pandemic it is important to continue to work on making it accessible for all.
-DA Languages aim to remove language barriers allowing our amazing NHS and medical staff to do what they do best unhindered and provide the best treatments for all patients.
+DA Languagess aim to remove language barriers, allowing our amazing NHS and medical staff to do what they do best unhindered and provide the best treatments for all patients.
 Moreover, 61% of patients stated that their trust is healthcare providers increased during the pandemic, which is fantastic but can only increase with the use of language services.

-DA Languages is one of the top language service providers to the NHS and work closely with suppliers and partners within the healthcare industry.
+DA Languages is one of the top language service providers to the NHS.
+We also work closely with suppliers and partners within the healthcare industry.
 We provide high quality and reliable remote language support through Video, Telephone Interpreting and Translation.

 If you are interested in any of our remote services and would like to find out more contact us today!